noiceengg/contracts/README.md

   ### 3. Prebuy Mechanism with Vesting

   The launchpad implements a prebuy mechanism that allows early participants to commit quote tokens (i.e. NOICE) before the token launch.
 Once the token is launched, the launchpad automatically executes purchases at the earliest price range on behalf of prebuy participants.
-These acquired tokens are then distributed to participants with vesting schedules, incentivizing early support and promoting long-term holding.
+These acquired tokens are then distributed to participants with vesting schedules, incentivizing early support and promoting long term holding.

   ### 4. Single-Sided Liquidity Positions (SSL)